thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/azure-cluster-setup.md

 {% endcapture %}
 {% include templates/info-banner.md content=aws-rds %}

-## Step 8.
-Provision Kafka
+## Provision Kafka

 {% include templates/mqtt-broker/install/cluster-common/provision-kafka-new.md %}

-## Step 9.
-Starting
+## Starting

 {% include templates/mqtt-broker/install/cluster-common/starting.md %}

-## Step 10.
-Configure Load Balancers
+## Configure Load Balancers

-### 10.1 Configure HTTP(S) Load Balancer
+### Configure HTTP(S) Load Balancer

-Configure HTTP(S) Load Balancer to access web interface of your TBMQ instance.
-Basically you have 2 possible options of configuration:
+Configure HTTP(S) Load Balancer to access the web interface of your TBMQ {{tbmqSuffix}} instance.
+Basically, you have 2 possible options of configuration:

-* http - Load Balancer without HTTPS support.
+* http — Load Balancer without HTTPS support.
 Recommended for **development**.
 The only advantage is simple configuration and minimum costs.
-May be good option for development server but definitely not suitable for production.
+May be a good option for development server but definitely not suitable for production.
-* https - Load Balancer with HTTPS support.
+* https — Load Balancer with HTTPS support.
 Recommended for **production**.
 Acts as an SSL termination point.
 You may easily configure it to issue and maintain a valid SSL certificate.
 Automatically redirects all non-secure (HTTP) traffic to secure (HTTPS) port.

 See links/instructions below on how to configure each of the suggested options.